EACH YEAR IN JULY, Barbara publishes the latest revision of

 time to mess with this when I've got books waiting for me to write and publish.

-You can see my latest writing/publishing credits at left, which conclude with
+(See my latest writing/publishing credits at left.)

 I find it amusing that I feel much younger now (at least mentally) than I did